Dr Minran Liu

 Researcher biography

-Dr Minran Liu is a Lecturer in the School of Political Science and International Studies at the University of Queensland.
-His teaching and research focus on Asia-Pacific security, East Asian politics, Chinese politics and strategy.
+Dr Minran Liu is a Lecturer in the School of Political Science and International Studies (POLSIS) at the University of Queensland.
+His teaching and research focus on Chinese politics and strategy, East Asian politics, and Asia-Pacific regional security.